julialopezgomez/tutorials/README.md

 cd ~
 ```

--   Create the aro23 directory if not already done
+-   Create the aro directory if not already done

 ```bash
 mkdir -p aro && cd aro